 The Ayurvedic Face, Scalp and Foot treatment is an experience reflexing to the entire body.
 It uses the ancient wisdom of Indian healing to help transform the body and mind.
 After this treatment, clients feel relaxed, not only on a physical level, but on a mental level.

 At Munjoyous….Your Neighborhood Oasis, we use a series of oils carefully formulated based on ancient Indian wisdom.
-Our products come from Sarada Ayurvedic Remedies, which you can learn more about here .
+Our products come from Organic India and Amritapuri Ashram located in Kerala, India.

-The treatment begins with a vigorous scalp massage that activates energetic centers in the head, beginning the process of deep relaxation.
+The treatment begins with a vigorous scalp massage that activates energetic centers on the head, beginning the process of deep relaxation.
 It also leaves your hair vibrant.

 Another warmed oil is massaged up and down the spine and around the sacrum, activating the nervous system (Vata energy).
 This stroke enhances self-awareness.